-When is my animal considered a “senior”?
+When Is My Pet considered a “senior”?

 Has it been more than a year since your senior pet visited the vet?
 Schedule an appointment today to ensure they are in good health.

-Basic Senior Pet Care Advice
+Basic Senior Pet Care Tips